chimanaco/zoomviewsample/README.md

 ## How to use

-You will need to put movie.mp4 in internal storage on your device and an image.png ( .jpg / .gif ) in /app/src/main/res/drawable/ on your project.
-You can use any name for them.
+You will need to put movie.mp4 in internal storage on your device and an image.png ( .jpg / .gif ) in /app/src/main/res/drawable/ on your project by default, but you can use any name for them.

 ## References